Boy meets girl. Girl goes traveling for 2 years

 Jürgen Guldner

-When Erickson's round-the-world trip came to an end in 2001, she decided to tack on an extra six months in New Zealand, working as a sky diving instructor.
+When Erickson's round-the-world trip came to an end in 2001, she decided to tack on an extra six months in New Zealand, finding work giving safety briefings to sky divers.

 She loved it, but knew it wasn't her permanent plan.